Code-Institute-Submissions/fresh-box-mp1/README.md

 - Each field will be mandatory to reduce the amount of incorrect data being gathered.

-- Confirmation message will also appear after the user has placed an order.

 - Information will appear when a user hovers over the images on the box page.

 - Collapsing Nav Bar, reacting to different screen resolutions.

-- Links to social media accounts owned by FreshBox.
+- Links to social media accounts.

 ### Features Left to Implement